-Rachel’s a backend engineer at Google, working on Firebase Rules.
-Before joining Google she was an engineer at GitHub and ModCloth and founded Opsolutely.
-In her free time she designs enamel pins.
+Rachel Myers is a backend engineer at Google working on Firebase rules.
+Previously, she was an engineer at GitHub and ModCloth and founded Opsolutely.
+In her free time, she designs enamel pins.

 Emily Nakashima is a full stack JS engineer who loves design, web perf, and metrics.
 Emily is a co-organizer of the AndConf code retreat and unconference and a volunteer for RailsBridge.